-Residence Regulations-All freshman and sophomore women are required to be in their places of residence no later than 11:00 p.m. on Sunday through Thursday and by 1:00 a.m. on Friday and Saturday nights.
-Junior and senier women who ere in good social and academic standing may request key privileges to their residences.
+Residence Regulations-Colorado State College does not require women to maintain hours in their place of residence, except for first quarter freshman.
+All other women who are in good social and academic standing may request key privileges to their residences.
+All residence halls close no later than 11:00 p.m. on Sunday through Thursday and by 1:00 a.m. on Friday and Saturday nights, except that students with key privileges may enter later.